scloud19/SECipedia/AWS/EC2.md

 	Security Groups
 		A firewall that allows you to set inbound and outbound rules for different ports/protocols

-		By default all inbound traffic is restricted and all outbound traffic is allowed
+		By default, all inbound traffic is restricted and all outbound traffic is allowed

-	EBS
-		Useful linux commands
-			If you set up an EBS and attach it to an instance, you need to do these steps lsblk - See file system and mount points
-					Thus you can see all attached EBS volumes file -s PATH_TO_VOLUME
-					PATH is usually /dev/NAME_GIVEN_IN_LSBLK
-					If returned value is "data", then that means we don't have a formatted file system.
-It's just raw.
-						If the name of the file system is returned, we skip the mkfs and simply mount the drive mkfs -t ext4 /dev/NAME_GIVEN_IN_LSBLK
-					make file system
-					-t type
-				mkdir MOUNTPOINT_DIR
-				mount /dev/NAME_GIVEN_IN_LSBLK MOUNTPOINT_DIR
-			If you need to unmount the volume umount /dev/NAME_GIVEN_IN_LSBLK

-					If you go into the mountpoint directory, it is still there, but any attached files by the volume wont be present You can now go into the actions menu and detach the volume Volumes (from EC2 console view)
-			Volume Type
-				gp2 - General Purpose SSD drive
-				standard - magnetic
-		Once you've created a volume, make sure to attach it to a specific ec2 instance under the actions menu Snapshots
-				After creating an volume, you can create a snapshot for backup purposes Another use case is you can create you whole dev/QA ENV on magnetic storage, and when you are read to transition QA over to PROD, you can take a snapshot of the volume and then create a volume from the snapshot (and set the storage type to SSD for example)

 	Scenarios
 		You aren't using RDS and you want to run your db on an EC2 instance.
 You aren't getting the disk I/O that you want, what do you do?
-			A: Add more EBS volumes to the instance and put them in a RAID configuration in the given OS Creating an AMI
+			A: Add more EBS volumes to the instance and put them in a RAID configuration in the given OS

+	Creating an AMI
 		Create a snapshot of a volume
-		Go into snapshot tab and select the snapshot
-		Actions tab, select "Create Image"
+		Go into the snapshot tab and select the snapshot Actions tab, select "Create Image"

 		The resulting AMI will be stored under the images tab By default the AMI is private
-			Go back into actions tab and modify image permissions to make it public (if needed) You can also share it with a specific AWS account If sharing an AMI, AWS has an in-depth document for securely doing this.
+			Go back into the actions tab and modify the image permissions to make it public (if needed) You can also share it with a specific AWS account

+			If sharing an AMI, AWS has an in-depth document for securely doing this.
-				Topics include shreding SSH keys (public keys and private keys) Erasing bash history, etc.
+				Topics include shredding SSH keys (public keys and private keys) Erasing bash history, etc.

 	Load Balancing (LB)
 		Client --> LB --> Servers

-		Note: You can use this LB created here to load balance into an Auto Scaling Group (which is generally touched upon below )
+		Note: You can use the LB created here to load balance into an Auto Scaling Group (which is generally touched upon below)

 		Create a LB in EC2 console
 			Define the mappings of ports on the LB to ports on EC2 instances (they dont have to be the same)